TheHound/brg-blog/_posts/2023-06-20-data-sync-patterns.md

     auditService.recordItemAdded(newAuditEntry(item)) // HTTP
 }
 ```
-Possbily by writing the code as above or using commit hooks in our library / framework of choice.
+Possibly by writing the code as above or using commit hooks in our library / framework of choice.
 We still have issues however
 - We might commit our transaction then shutdown our app, meaning we have an entry in the database with no audit record or alert sent
 - If `alertService.sendNewItemAddedAlert` throws not only do we not create our audit but we probably throw an exception / return and error code implying the `saveTodoItem` failed when in fact it is there in the db